rut654/A02/README.md

 **How to setup VSCODE:**
 <br>
 Visual Studio Code (VSCode) is a lightweight, open-source source code editor developed by Microsoft.
-1. Download VSCode: Go to the Visual Studio Code website and download the installer for your operating system (Windows, macOS, or Linux).
+1. Download VSCode: Go to the Visual Studio Code website and download the installer for your operating system (Windows, macOS, or Linux) at https://code.visualstudio.com/.
 2. Install VSCode: Once the installer is downloaded, run it and follow the on-screen instructions to install VSCode on your system.
 3. Launch VSCode: After installation, launch VSCode from your application menu or by double-clicking the VSCode icon on your desktop.
 4. Extensions: VSCode supports extensions that enhance its functionality for various programming languages, frameworks, and tools.
 To install extensions, click on the Extensions view icon on the Sidebar, then search for the extensions you want to install.